 My career took another turn when I enrolled at International Center of Photography to study professional, technical, and creative instruction by internationally recognized photographers.
 Soon after, Kodak chose my work as an example of excellence for the use of color, at a symposium on color photography held at the Fashion Institute of Technology.

-Etti's art work is widely collected.
-She is currently, represented by Westwood Gallery in New York City.
 Her first solo show was "Romance, A Doll's Story" an autobiographical photographic essay.
 My work has also been exhibited in group shows with Professional Women Photographers of New York and at the Westwood Gallery in Soho.
 Partial client list includes Bloomingdales, Diane von Furstenberg, Lalique, Baccarat and Gardner & Barr Venetian glass.

 "She is an excellent painter who holds a camera instead of a brush.